The following classes

 SKILLS OF THE PAST: FIRE MAKING

 Ever wondered how fire was created before matches or a lighter?
 Unravel the secrets of fire-by-friction, fire-by-percussion and fire-by-compression.
-Discover the techniques to produce a glowing ember as we practice our fire making skills through hands-on activities and demonstrations.
+Discover the various fire making techniques around the world to produce a glowing ember.
+We'll practice our fire making skills through hands-on activities and demonstrations.

 Time: 9:30 am - 12:30 pm